spotify/ratatool/ratatool-scalacheck/README.md

 val data: Option[(MyRecord, Int)] = genData.sample
 ```

-Due to scalacheck internals generation can fail so the return type of `.sample` is `Option[A]`.
-In general, calling `.get` on an `Option` is an anti-pattern because this can produce `NoSuchElementException`.
-When used in conjunction with scalacheck, calling `.sample.get` can be the root cause of flaky tests.

-Repeatedly calling `.sample` is also an anti-pattern as each generated instance will be produced with a different random seed and tests will not be reproducible.
-Instead, use `withGen` as described below.

 ## In tests

-When using `Gen` to create data in a test, use `withGen` to capture the random seed and print it on failure:
+When using `Gen` to create data in a test, `withGen` can be used to capture the random seed and print it on failure:
 ```scala
 import com.spotify.ratatool.scalacheck.GenTestUtils